lucasgreenwell/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+It stands for the Document Object Model and it is a web API for interacting with the elements that make up a web page.
+It is represented in a language agnostic object.

 2. What is an event?

+An event is a fulfillment of some specific requirement, whether it be user interaction, data retrieval being completed, or simply the passing of time.

 3. What is an event listener?

+A piece of code that is waiting for a specific event to occur at which point it will execute some code.

 4. Why would we convert a NodeList into an Array?

+To utilize the built in array methods of javascript which are not available to nodelists.

 5. What is a component?

+A self contained, reusable block of code made up of css, html, and javascript.

 ### Git Set up